 Some of the major networks include:

 As you use ATM locators, keep in mind that some of them may show that ATMs will cost money to use.
 In some cases, the ATM is free (it won’t add a surcharge), but your bank will charge you for using a “foreign” ATM.
 To avoid foreign ATM charges, look for banks that allow you to withdraw anywhere, fee-free.
 Some online bank accounts, including Capital One 360, don’t charge foreign ATM fees.

 If you can’t find a free ATM nearby, there may be other ways to avoid charges, including going completely cashless.

-Pay with plastic: You have your debit card handy, so why not use it instead of paying with cash?
+You have your debit card handy, so why not use it for spending instead of paying with cash?
 If you’re with a group, you can even pay for others’ expenses and have them repay you in cash (which saves you a trip to the ATM).
-Alternatively, friends can pay you with free P2P payment services.
+Alternatively, everybody can pay their share with free P2P payment services.

-Keep in mind that swiping your card all around town may be riskier than using your card at ATMs—every time you use your card you expose your card information.
-However, you generally have some protection as a consumer, and bank ATMs can also be compromised.
-Using a credit card would be safer—just be sure to pay it off every month.
+Keep in mind that swiping your card everywhere you go may be riskier than using your card at ATMs.
+When you use your card, you expose your card information to a machine (which can be hacked).
+However, you generally have some protection as a consumer, and even bank ATMs can be compromised with skimming devices and hidden cameras.